debops/debops/docs/defaults-configuration.rst

   sections when multiple sections are used in one configuration file.

 ``log`` or ``logs``
-  Required.
+  Optional.
 String or a list of strings that define log filenames or shell glob patterns which specify what logs should be rotated.
+If it's not specified, options will be added as common options for all subsequent entries.

 ``options``
   YAML text block with ``logrotate`` options to include in a particular